shenoydotme/hugo-goa/README.md

 - `rss`: Enable rss icon next to social accounts.
 - `poweredby`: Help promote this theme and give the authors credit. eg. `true` or `false`.
 - `highlightjs`: Use highlightJS to highlight code on your site. eg. `true` or `false`.
+- `socialmarkup`: Adds links that conform to the [Schema.org](schema.org) markup.
+See this [link](https://developers.google.com/search/docs/data-types/social-profile) for more.

 ### Main Menu `[[menu.main]]`